jedld/droiuby/README.md

 So how does the "app" look like?
 -----------------------------

-A droiuby enabled web app consists of 3 files:
+A droiuby enabled web app consists of a minimum of 2 files (3 if there is a ruby script)

 - A config file
 - The main template file (The template can contain a reference to a ruby script that allows it to handle 'events'
+- (optional) A ruby script

 The structure is designed so that a web server (rails app) can easily host these files